Gender: Female

 Nature of Charges: Assault & Battery Public Disorder Unlawful Disobedience

-Donaida Pérez Paseiro is imprisoned for her religious identity, religious activity, and religious leadership role.
+Donaida Pérez Paseiro is imprisoned for her religious leadership.

-On June 11, 2025, Paseiro was rearrested and returned to prison for allegedly violating the conditions of her release.
+On January 15, 2025, Paseiro was released from prison, but authorities rearrested her in June for allegedly violating the conditions of her release.